-DISYS Named To SIA’s 2019 Largest Staffing Firms List
+DISYS Named to SIA’s 2019 Largest Staffing Firms List

 “We are so proud of what we are doing and realize our entire organization plays a huge part in our company getting to this place,” Ahmed said.
 “We are excited about the momentum we have built and will continue to expand upon it for our future success and growth.”

-SIA further echos this sentiment as it anticipates continued growth -- a growth the industry has experienced for the last 11 years.
+SIA further echoes this sentiment as it anticipates continued growth – a growth the industry has experienced for the last 11 years.

 “Our report highlights the breadth and depth of staffing companies currently operating in the US marketplace,” said Timothy Landhuis, Director of Research, North America at SIA.
 “Capitalizing on the need for staffing services across all sectors of the economy, we continue to see a multitude of industrial and professional staffing firms sustain impressive revenue levels and achieve further growth.”